mayuriruparel/flutter_demo_apps/gridview_demo/README.md

 # gridview_demo

-A Flutter Tutorial project Demonstrating on how to use TABS in Flutter applications.
+A Flutter Tutorial project Demonstrating on how to use Grid View in Flutter applications.

 # Learn Flutter with Mayuri Ruparel